vnali/starter-nuxt-counter/README.md

     ddev fe npm run dev
     ```

-1. Visit backend: https://api.starter-nuxt-counter.ddev.site/ and install the counter plugin.
+1. Visit https://api.starter-nuxt-counter.ddev.site/admin and install the counter plugin.

 1. Go to plugin settings and enable counter for your site at Site settings.